EstatePass

 Why the Other Options Are Wrong

-Option A: The owner
+Option A: The risk is shared equally

 The owner is not responsible for the contractor's estimating errors in a lump sum contract.
 The owner has fulfilled their obligation by providing the contract documents and agreeing to pay the fixed contract price.
 The risk transfer is specifically designed to protect the owner from cost overruns due to contractor performance issues.

-Option B: The architect
+Option C: The architect

 The architect is not financially responsible for the contractor's quantity estimation errors.
 While architects may have professional liability for design errors, they are not parties to the construction contract and do not assume financial risk for contractor estimating mistakes or performance issues.